-The old paradigm of “fat makes you fat” is finally shifting and the once vilified dietary fats and cholesterol are finally being vindicated and promoted among knowledgeable healthcare practitioners.
-(For a fascinating history on how the low-fat craze started, check out this article written by Ann LaBerge: How the Ideology of Low Fat Conquered America.
-Also, refer to this quick read for an excellent overview of the many wonderful benefits of dietary fat.)
+The old paradigm of “eating fat makes you fat” is finally shifting and the once vilified dietary fats and cholesterol are finally being vindicated.
+For a fascinating history on how the low-fat craze started, check out this article written by Ann LaBerge: How the Ideology of Low Fat Conquered America.

-Well, quite simply, Mother Nature!
-This isn’t just another “low-carb” fad diet that was invented to help with weight loss — this is essentially how the majority of us were evolutionarily designed to eat!
+Well, quite simply, from Mother Nature!
+This isn’t just another “low-carb” fad diet that was concocted to help promote weight loss — this is essentially how the majority of us were evolutionarily designed to eat!
 Many indigenous cultures from the Inuits of North America to the Masai of Africa have traditionally eaten diets consisting of macronutrient ratios similar to ketogenic diets.

 So What Does a Ketogenic Diet Consist of?

 This graph depicts typical macronutrient ratios for a ketogenic diet.
-While this appears to be very restrictive it’s important to bear in mind that these ratios will vary greatly depending on MANY factors: your current state of health, your level of metabolic damage, level of insulin sensitivity, physical activity, weight, body composition, genetic makeup, age, gender, etc.
+While this appears to be very restrictive it’s important to bear in mind that these ratios will vary greatly depending on MANY factors: your current state of health, your level of metabolic damage, hormonal imbalances, physical activity, weight, body composition, genetic makeup, age, gender, etc.

-For example, someone who is young, lean, fit, works out on a regular basis, and who doesn’t have a genetic predisposition towards insulin resistance may have a higher threshold of carbohydrate intake and be able to enter ketosis more easily than someone who is older, overweight, and diabetic who has sustained a great deal of metabolic damage due to years of excessive carbohydrate consumption.
-The latter individual may initially have to be more restrictive about their carb intake in order to induce nutritional ketosis (essentially, those with insulin resistance can be viewed as having a sort of “carbohydrate intolerance”), but they may eventually be able to increase their intake of carbs after they have been able to regulate their blood sugar and repair their metabolic damage over time.
+For example, someone who is young, lean, fit, works out on a regular basis, and who doesn’t have a predisposition towards insulin resistance may have a higher threshold of carbohydrate intake and be able to enter ketosis more easily than someone who is older, overweight, and diabetic who has sustained a great deal of metabolic damage due to years of excessive carbohydrate consumption.
+The latter individual may initially have to be more restrictive about their carb intake in order to induce nutritional ketosis (essentially, those with insulin resistance can sort of be viewed as having a “carbohydrate intolerant disorder”), but they may eventually be able to increase their intake of carbs after they have been able to regulate their blood sugar and repair their metabolic damage over time.

-Carbs and protein will make up about 20-30% of your diet.
+Carbs and protein together will make up about 20-30% of your diet.
 As for the rest of your calories?
 All from FAT!
 On a ketogenic diet you will derive approximately 70-80% of your daily calories from healthy fats (i.e., pastured animal fats, pastured eggs, grass-fed butter, coconut oil, ghee, olive oil, avocados, macadamia nuts, etc. *PLEASE AVOID* margarine, canola oil, soybean oil, and other similar inflammatory polyunsaturated fatty acids (aka PUFA’s).

-Please also note: It’s very important to work with a knowledgeable healthcare practitioner who is well-versed in low-carb dieting who can help you create a well-formulated, nutrient dense ketogenic diet that takes into consideration your own unique needs and bio-individuality.
-One of the keys to a successful experience with nutritional ketosis is to maximize your nutrient density (i.e., by eating enough plant-based foods such as veggies, nuts & seeds, etc.), supporting all phases of detoxification, and ALSO by optimizing your metabolism to efficiently burn fat and produce ketones.
+Please also note: It’s very important to work with a knowledgeable healthcare practitioner who is versed in low-carb dieting who can help you create a well-formulated, nutrient dense ketogenic diet that takes into consideration your own unique needs and bio-individuality.
+One of the keys to a successful experience with nutritional ketosis is to maximize your nutrient density (by eating enough plant-based foods such as veggies, nuts & seeds, etc.), supporting all phases of detoxification, and ALSO by optimizing your metabolism to efficiently burn fat and produce ketones.
 This is NOT about stuffing yourself full of butter and bacon all day!
-You must also be sure to obtain enough micronutrients, antioxidants, and minerals from plant foods as well.
+You must also be sure to obtain enough vitamins, minerals, and antioxidants, and minerals from plant foods.

 One other important consideration: the “Adaptation Period”